The Beacon (Jersey City): Use of existing infrastructure and restoration

 The existing buildings are listed on the New Jersey Register of Historic Places and National Register of Historic Places.

 The first buildings to be renovated were the Rialto and Capitol buildings, which now serve as residential condominiums and entertainment spaces.
 The restoration of these two buildings alone was estimated over $133 million and it took over four years to complete.
 In 2009, the New Jersey Department of Environmental Protection Historic Preservation Office awarded an Outstanding Contribution of Excellence Award to the contractors and architects and others who participated in the restoration of the Rialto and Capitol buildings.

 Popular culture

-Both the exterior and the interior of the building was used as a filming location for the 1994 Robert Redford film Quiz Show, depicts the 1950s quiz show scandals.
-Sections of the interior of Murdoch Hall were used because they resembled the art deco backdrop of Manhattan's Rockefeller Center where the game show Twenty-One was filmed.
-Approximately $25,000 was spent to renovate the neglected building in order to render it suitable for filming.
+Both the exterior and the interior of the building were used as a filming location for the 1994 Robert Redford film Quiz Show depicting the 1950s quiz show scandals.
+Sections of the interior of Murdoch Hall were used because they resembled the art deco backdrop of Manhattan's Rockefeller Center, where the game show Twenty-One was filmed.
+Approximately $25,000 was spent on renovating the neglected building to render it suitable for filming.

 Richard Price 1992 novel, Clockers, makes a thinly veiled reference to the abandoned Margaret Hague Maternity Hospital on Clifton Place.
 A "chronicler of Hudson County's underbelly", Price describes how vandals stripped the hospital interior of artifacts to be sold for scrap.